-Although schizophrenia is believed to be a brain-based disorder, there is currently no test or brain scan that can diagnose the condition.
-Some people with schizophrenia see several doctors before they are properly diagnosed.
-Diagnosis relies partially on self-reports, as well as the doctor's own observations of the person and their behavior.
+Schizophrenia is believed to be a brain-based condition, but there is currently no test or brain scan that can diagnose it.
+Some people with schizophrenia see several doctors before they are properly diagnosed, and a diagnosis typically relies partially on self-reports as well as the doctor's own observations of the person and their behavior.
 Some people may also provide insight from friends and family.
 Generally, a person who experiences delusions or hallucinations, disrupted relationships, difficulty functioning in everyday life, and disorganized speech or thinking will be diagnosed with schizophrenia.

 Some of the oldest written documents about schizophrenia originate from Pharaonic Egypt.
-It is also mentioned in some ancient Greek and Roman literature.
+The condition is also mentioned in some ancient Greek and Roman literature.
 Until the 19th century, it was somewhat widely believed that people experiencing mental health problems such as schizophrenia were possessed by demons.

 In 1887, German psychiatrist Emil Kraepelin described a set of symptoms we now associate with schizophrenia and used the term "dementia praecox" to classify it.
-He chose this name because he believed that dementia praecox was a form of dementia, primarily affecting the brain.
-In 1911, after Kraepelin, a Swiss psychiatrist named Eugen Bleuler coined the term schizophrenia for the symptoms Kraepelin had previously observed, realizing that this state was not quite the same as dementia.
+He chose this name because he believed that dementia praecox was a form of dementia that primarily affected the brain.
+In 1911, a Swiss psychiatrist named Eugen Bleuler coined the term schizophrenia for the symptoms Kraepelin had previously observed, realizing that this state was not quite the same as dementia.
 Bleuler is also credited with separating the symptoms of schizophrenia into "positive" and "negative" categories.
-In the 20th century, the definition and diagnostic criteria of schizophrenia was modified, and scientists have continued their efforts to understand it.
+In the 20th century, both the definition and diagnostic criteria of schizophrenia were modified, and scientists have continued their efforts to understand the condition.
 Today, many researchers are closely examining genetics to understand how to better recognize, treat, and diagnose schizophrenia.

-The term schizophrenia has Greek roots, combining the words schizo, which means to split, and phrene, which refers to the mind.
-This term references a disruption of the balance between thinking, perception, memory, and to some degree personality.
+The term schizophrenia has Greek roots: It combines the words schizo, to split, and phrene, the mind.
+This term references a disruption of the balance between thinking, perception, memory, and to some degree, personality.

 As with many other mental health issues, schizophrenia is often misunderstood.
-Media, pop culture, and stereotyping have all created many persisting myths about the condition.
-This contributes to stigmatization and discrimination of people who experience it.
-Some common myths about schizophrenia include:
+Media, pop culture, and stereotypes have all created many persisting myths about the condition.
+These myths contribute to the stigmatization and discrimination of people who experience schizophrenia.

 Myth: People experiencing schizophrenia are violent and dangerous.

-Truth: There are some risk factors to be aware of with schizophrenia symptoms, but there is not much difference when it comes to violent behavior and crime rates between people experiencing schizophrenia and general population.
-When medication is regularly taken and there is no interference with other drugs or alcohol, people experiencing schizophrenia are just as prone to violence or committing crime as anyone else.
+Truth: There are some risk factors to be aware of with schizophrenia symptoms, but there is not much difference when it comes to violent behavior and crime rates between people experiencing schizophrenia and the general population.
+When those with schizophrenia take medication regularly and do not combine it with other drugs or alcohol, they are no more likely to commit a violent crime than any other member of the general population.

 Myth: Schizophrenia and multiple personalities are the same.

 Truth: Multiple personalities refers to a condition called dissociative identity.
 Schizophrenia and dissociative identity are two different mental health conditions.
 This misconception often derives from pop culture and the word schizophrenia, which roughly translates to split mind.
-However, the split kin this case refers to a split from reality, not necessarily a split personality.
+However, the "split" in this case refers to a split from reality, not necessarily a split in personality.